kerryland/stuntbyte-sftools/docs/ide.md

 The 'IDE' extensions don't do everything:

 1. There is no support for creation of new files from within the editor.
-In practice this isn't a big deal, and if people shout we'll be happy to add it :-)
+In practice this isn't a big deal, and if people shout it could be added :-)
 2. File deletion isn't integrated into the editors.
 You'll just be deleting the file from the local file system.
-Given the lack of version control in Salesforce, this is currently considered to be a good thing, and we have deliberately not wired it up.
-Our "backend" does support file deletion, so if you are brave you are welcome to add it.
+Given the lack of version control in Salesforce, this is currently considered to be a good thing, and it is deliberately not wired it up.
+The "backend" does support file deletion, so if you are brave you are welcome to add it.
-3. Controlling debugging levels [via the API](http://www.salesforce.com/us/developer/docs/apexcode/Content/sforce_api_header_debuggingheader.htm) simply doesn't seem to work.
-If anybody from Salesforce can help, we'd be glad to hear from you!
+3. Controlling debugging levels [via the API](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/sforce_api_header_debuggingheader.htm) simply doesn't seem to work.
+I see that it's now deprecated.
+Maybe its replacement works.

 # Sublime Text 2